Hesychios the Priest

 Wrote the most systematic and practically detailed account of nepsis — watchfulness of the nous — as the central method of the hesychast inner life.

-He also writes with a notable lack of spiritual elitism.
+He writes with a notable lack of spiritual elitism.
 The method he describes is for anyone who will apply it, not for an advanced elite.
-The fundamental discipline of watching what happens at the threshold of the heart — learning to see what is approaching before it has already arrived — is as applicable to a person in the first week of serious prayer as to a seasoned monastic.
+The fundamental discipline of watching what arrives at the threshold of the heart — learning to see what is approaching before it has already arrived — is as applicable to a person in the first week of serious prayer as to a seasoned monastic.

 We do not know who Hesychios was.
 The text he left is sufficient.